darup67/bamazon/README.md

 Getting Started

 First, download the repository.

-Next, using the command line, direct to where the folder Bamazon was downloaded on your system.

-From here, start the app by typing into the command line node bamazonCustomer.js and hit enter.

-To quit the program at any time, type ctrl + C.
+Next, open up Bash or Terminal and run the following: "node bamazonCustomer.js".

 # Examples

-Once the app is started you will be shown a pre-loaded list of products, their Item IDs, and their prices.
+Once the app is started you will be shown a pre-loaded list of products, item IDs, item quantity,  and their respective prices.
 Below you can find examples of how to use bamazon.

 # View Inventory